 Oftentimes coverage is available for multiple lines of business including home, life, and auto.

 An independent agency is able to have contracts with several companies allowing them to have an extended portfolio and many options to offer.
-By having more options this allows for independent agencies to provide a wider range of coverage to its clients.
+By having more options allows for independent agencies to provide a wider range of coverage to their clients.

 When it comes to gaining this coverage, as you read above, each carrier is specific in what it will or will not accept with preexisting conditions.
 Being able to represent a wide variety of options to a client opens the door to more tailored plan options.